GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/3-Vector-Search.md

    }
    ```

 2. Now call the `generateEmbeddings` function with a sample text string to test the function.
-Add the following code in the `main` function after the `const db = dbClient.db(process.env.MONGODB_NAME);` line:
+Add the following code in the `main` function after the `const db = dbClient.db(dbname);` line:

    ```javascript
    console.log(await generateEmbeddings("Hello, world!"));